5 Common Orthopaedic Coding Mistakes and How to Avoid Them

 #2 - Pre-assigning diagnosis for suspected illness or injury

-For example, when a patient complains of knee pain and swelling following a twisted knee injury while skiing, the provider may state he suspects an ACL injury but will need to order an MRI to confirm the presence of a “suspected” tear.
-Assign the proper ICD-10 to capture the sign/symptom which is knee pain and swelling, M25.561/.562 and M25.461/462.
+• When a patient complains of knee pain and swelling following a twisted knee injury while skiing, the provider may state he suspects an ACL injury.

 #3 - Failure to report T-code